Ely-S/ely-s.github.io/_posts/2016-1-22-rademacher.markdown

 * If you did the same thing using normally distributed variables, it's called the Gaussian Complexity [2].

 * You can compute a similar estimate by [permuting the labels of the training data](http://www.cs.rpi.edu/~magdon/ps/conference/PermCompNIPS2010.pdf).
 It works for regression as well as classification.
-It's called the permutation estimate and has an associated bound called the Permutation Bound [3].
+It's called the Permutation Estimate and has an associated bound called the Permutation Bound [3].

 > Confusion Matrix, new music video *Probably Approximately Correct* goes viral

-[1] Abu-Mostafa, Magdon-Ismail, Lin: Nov-2014, Page 30, e-chapter 9, Learning From Data.
+1. Abu-Mostafa, Magdon-Ismail, Lin: Nov-2014, Page 30, e-chapter 9, Learning From Data.
-[2] Peter L. Bartlett, Shahar Mendelson (2002) Rademacher and Gaussian Complexities: Risk Bounds and Structural Results.
+2. Peter L. Bartlett, Shahar Mendelson (2002) Rademacher and Gaussian Complexities: Risk Bounds and Structural Results.
 Journal of Machine Learning Research 3 463-482
-[3] Magdon-Ismail, Permutation Complexity Bound on Out-Sample Error, http://www.cs.rpi.edu/~magdon/ps/conference/PermCompNIPS2010.pdf
+3. Magdon-Ismail, Permutation Complexity Bound on Out-Sample Error, http://www.cs.rpi.edu/~magdon/ps/conference/PermCompNIPS2010.pdf